What Is Banker’s Acceptance?

 Banker’s Acceptance Rates and Marketability

-Due to the banker’s acceptance of the liability to pay for the debt is guaranteed by the bank, the instrument is assumed as a safe investment by the market players.
-Thus, such an instrument can be traded at a discount to face.
-The discount to face value is nothing but the interest rate charged at a nominal spread over the US treasury billsTreasury BillsTreasury Bills or a T-Bill controls temporary liquidity fluctuations.
-The Central Bank is responsible for issuing the same on behalf of the government.
-It is given at its redemption price and a discounted rate and is repaid when it reaches maturity..
+Due to the banker’s acceptance of the liability to pay for the debt guaranteed by the bank, the instrument is assumed to be a safe investment by the market players.
+Thus, they can trade such an instrument at a discount to face.
+The discount to face value is nothing but the interest rate charged at a nominal spread over the U.S. treasury bills Treasury BillsTreasury Bills (T-Bills) are investment vehicles that allow investors to lend money to the government..

 - The exporter is assured about its payment, and the importer is assured about the timely receipt of goods.